memray/open-llm-problems/README.md

 - **Document missing capabilities** or areas where LLMs fail.
 - **Collaboratively identify** and track potential solutions or research directions.

+## 💡 Who Is This For?

+This repository is for everyone!
+Whether you’re:
+- An **LLM user** who encountered a frustrating limitation.
+- A **researcher** identifying important areas for future work.
+- A **developer** wanting to understand where these models can improve.

+Your contributions will help guide the future development of LLMs by highlighting concrete problems and missing capabilities.

 ## ✨ How You Can Contribute

 We’ve made contributing as simple as possible.
 If you’ve encountered a limitation or problem with an LLM, you can contribute to the growing list by submitting a pull request (PR) to this repository.
 Here’s how: